 - Certification – You’ll then need to pass an exam to become a certified post-anesthesia nurse (CPAN).
 An Adult Advanced Cardiovascular Life Support (ACLS) or Pediatric Advanced Life Support (PALS) certification is also required.

-- Skills – Lastly, to qualify as a PACU nurse, you must possess strong communication skills to convey medical updates to recovering patients and their family members.
+- Skills – Lastly, to qualify as a certified post anesthesia nurse, you must possess strong communication skills to convey medical updates to recovering patients and their family members.
 Additionally, you must be confident and capable of making quick decisions, staying organized, and paying close attention to detail.
 If you meet these requirements, you might be a strong candidate for the PACU.

 A Day In the Life of a PACU Nurse